ionic-team/legacy-ionic-cloud/README.md

 # ionic-platform-web-client
-A web client that provides interactions with the Ionic platform.
+A web client that provides interactions with the Ionic Platform.
 Check out our [docs](http://docs.ionic.io/docs/io-introduction) for more detailed information.

 ## Installation